 4. Grocery Bills

 Groceries are surprisingly affordable in Atlanta with most items falling well below the national average.
-Compare the following prices for common grocery items in Atlanta vs. the national average:
+On average, a person living in Atlanta will spend $312.95 on groceries per month, coming in below the national average at $323.72.

-According to Numbeo, here’s what you can expect to pay for various dining experiences:
+If you are looking to enjoy the wide varieties of restaurants and unique eateries in Atlanta, here’s what you can expect to pay for various dining experiences according to Numbeo:

 - Meal at an Inexpensive Restaurant: $15.00